piatra-institute/.github/profile/README.md

 ## [Piatra .
 Institute](https://piatra.institute)

-Focused on developing technologies for the public good, the institute offers licensing options for private entities interested in commercialization.
+Developing technologies for the public good, the institute offers licensing options for private entities interested in commercialization.

 Exploring direct-to-consumer sales, the aim is to enhance:
 + accessibility—running as much as possible of the software locally or through self-hosting,